-You are eligible for a \$25 monthly benefit to be used toward the purchase of over-the-counter (OTC) health and wellness products available through our mail order service, including nicotine replacement therapy.
-One order allowed each month.
+You are eligible for a \$50 quarterly benefit to be used toward the purchase of over-the-counter (OTC) health and wellness products available through our mail order service, including nicotine replacement therapy.
+One order allowed in each three month-period.

-The unused balance does not carry over to the next month.
+The unused balance does not carry over to the next quarter.
 Prices include shipping, handling, and sales tax.
 Items may be purchased for the member only.